euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 [JyNI]_ (Jython Native Interface) is going to improve this situation.
 It is a compatibility layer that implements CPython's C-API on top of JNI and Jython.
 This way it enables Jython to load native CPython extensions and use them the same way as one would do in CPython.
 To leverage this functionality, no modification to Python code or C extension source code is required – one just needs to add ``JyNI.jar`` to Jython's classpath (along with its binary libraries).
 That means JyNI is binary compatible with existing builds of CPython extensions.

 Developing JyNI is no trivial task, neither is it completed yet.
 Main reason for this is Python's rather complex C-API that allows to access internal structures, methods and memory positions directly or via C preprocessor macros (in some sense CPython simply exposes its own internal API via a set of public headers).
 Existing extensions frequently *do* make use of this, so it is not a purely academical concern.
 Concepts like Python's global interpreter lock (GIL), exception handling and the buffer protocol are further aspects that complicate writing JyNI.
-[PMB_PL15]_ mentions the same issues from PyPy's perspective and confirms the difficulty of providing CPython's native API.
+[PMB_PL15]_ mentions the same issues from [PyPy]_'s perspective and confirms the difficulty of providing CPython's native API.

-By far the most complex issue overall – and main focus of this paper – is garbage collection.
+By far the most complex issue overall – and main focus of this work – is garbage collection.
 Unlike JNI, CPython offers C-level access to its garbage collector (GC) and extensions can use it to manage their memory.
 Note that in contrast to Java's mark-and-sweep-based GC, CPython's GC uses reference-counting and performs reference-cycle-search.
 Adopting the original CPython-GC for native extensions is no feasible solution in JyNI-context as pure Java-objects can become part of reference-cycles that would be untraceable and cause immortal trash.
 Section :ref:`why-is-garbage-collection-an-issue` describes this issue in detail.

 ..
 Further we plan to have a GIL-free mode.
 Note that CPython mainly needs the GIL, because reference counters are not atomic.
 Our GIL-free mode would completely substitutes extensions' reference